 Introduction#

-PeakRDL-BusDecoder is a free and open-source bus decoder generator for hierarchical register address maps.
-This code generator translates your SystemRDL register description into a synthesizable SystemVerilog RTL module that decodes CPU interface transactions and routes them to multiple sub-address spaces (child addrmaps).
-This is particularly useful for:
+PeakRDL-BusDecoder is a free and open-source bus decoder generator for hierarchical SystemRDL address maps.
+It produces a synthesizable SystemVerilog RTL module that accepts a single CPU interface (slave side) and fans transactions out to multiple child address spaces (master side).

 Creating hierarchical register maps with multiple sub-components